FUCE Summer School on

 2. Literature, the Arts, Translation and European Identity

-3. The Tradition of the European Enlightenment and the Islamic Heritage
+The Intersection of European Enlightenment and Islamic Humanist Legacies

 PART II – Social and Political Construction: Implications for the Future of Europe